CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/execution_and_data_flow.md

 - The system is local-first and filesystem-aware.
 Local path browsing is part of the supported workflow.
 - No authentication or authorization layer is implemented in the current API surface.
 - Job progress is polling-based.
 No production WebSocket API is exposed by backend routes.
 - Feature clients must preserve the existing API envelopes and endpoint paths when splitting frontend integration.
+Long-running feature clients delegate lifecycle polling to `JobsApiService` rather than owning parallel job snapshots.